-* Not used in computation of grade point average ** During the 2020-2021 academic year and due to the COVID-19 pandemic, the H grade was used to indicate a high pass or a successful credit by exam.
+* Not used in computation of grade point average

 Grades of FX (Academic Dishonesty Violation) For details on the use of the UX grade, please see University Policy 407, Code of Student Academic Integrity, Section IV - Penalties.

 Grade of I (Incomplete) The grade of I is assigned at the discretion of the instructor when a student who is otherwise passing has not, due to circumstances beyond their control, completed all the work in the course.
 The missing work must be completed by the deadline specified by the instructor, and no later than 12 months.
 If the I is not removed during the specified time, a grade of F, U, or N, as appropriate is automatically assigned.
 The grade of I cannot be removed by enrolling again in the same course, and students should not re-enroll in a course in which they have been assigned the grade of I.